WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 5. **CCMoneyDist weights**:

    * Do not need to sum to 1; internal normalization ensures that the **proportion of total constant capital** is maintained.
+It is **strongly advised**, however.
-   * Determines monetary allocation per input, which is then converted to quantities based on unit prices.
+   * Determines monetary allocation per input based on organic composition of capital (OCC) and output value, which is then converted to quantities.

 6. **Integration**: